theNewDynamic/whatsnous.com/README.md

-A simple splash page for Nous.
+A simple splash page for a new venture, Nous.